Mindwerks/wildmidi/README.md

 CHANGELOG

+0.3.5
+* OpenAL support: Fixed audio output on big-endian systems.
+* Windows: Build fixes using MSVC.

 0.3.4
 * OpenAL support: This gains us OSX and other platforms that OpenAL supports for sound output!
-* DOS DJGPP support: This goes a long way to helping other DOS based applications like UHexen2.
+* DOS (DJGPP) support: This goes a long way to helping other DOS based applications like UHexen2.
 * MinGW support: This gains us win32 and win64 support using this toolchain.
 * Fedora support: We are now ready to see this get pushed upstream to Fedora.
 * New portable file and path-name system to handle cross-platform support.
 * Support for Debian/kFreeBSD, Debian/Hurd and other Debian archs.
 * Many bug fixes, code clean-ups and cosmetic fixes.